Diagonal Linear Networks and the Lasso Regularization Path: The uv case --- statement of the results

-\paragraph{Final remarks.} This works strengthens our understanding of the implicit regularization of neural networks.
+\paragraph*{Final remarks.} This work strengthens our understanding of the implicit regularization of neural networks.
 Not only the asymptotic convergence point is implicitely regularized, but also the full trajectory of the neural network.
-The earlier the neural networks is stopped, the more regularized the solution is.
+The earlier the neural network is stopped, the more regularized the solution is.

 Our proof technique provides a way to analyze the implicit regularization in a \emph{dynamical} way, that is, as time evolves.
 We hope that this new perspective will help to tackle a major difficulty of the implicit regularization line of research: we do not know how to describe the implicit regularization of more complex neural networks, beyond DLNs.
 For instance, the implicit regularization of matrix factorization problems can not be described by the nuclear norm, as one would expect from a natural generalization of the results on DLNs \cite{arora2019implicit,li2020towards}.
 We hope that this discrepancy can be understood through a dynamical study of the deviation between matrix factorization dynamics and nuclear norm minimizers.